I'm A Celeb star Tulisa reveals that she identifies as demisexual

 I’m A Celeb’s Tulisa reveals she identifies as demisexual in candid chat with campmates

-N-Dubz star and former The X Factor judge Tulisa Contostavlos has opened up about identifying as demisexual during a frank conversation on I’m A Celebrity… Get Me Out of Here!
+N-Dubz star and former The X Factor judge Tulisa Contostavlos has opened up about identifying as demisexual – meaning experiencing attraction only after forming a close emotional relationship – during a frank conversation on I’m A Celebrity… Get Me Out of Here!

 Speaking to her fellow campmates on the ITV reality show, the “Young” singer, 36, spoke about being “a bit demisexual” as she feels she needs a “really close emotional bond” with someone in order to find them sexually attractive.